Aronia / Chokeberry (Aronia melanocarpa)

 1

-Systematic review and meta-analysis of randomized controlled trials evaluating chokeberry supplementation on cardiometabolic outcomes.
-PRISMA-guided, searched through January 2025.
+Evidence review and pooled analysis of randomized controlled trials evaluating chokeberry supplementation on cardiometabolic outcomes.
+PRISMA-guided, searched through.
 (Frumuzachi, Mocan, Rohn, Gavrilaș 2025, Nutrients)

 No significant effects on cardiometabolic outcomes in pooled analysis.
 Subgroup analyses suggested chokeberry could reduce total cholesterol and LDL-C in individuals with baseline TC <200 mg/dL, and reduce SBP with interventions providing >50 mg/day anthocyanin.
 Risk of bias was unclear or high in several studies.
-GRADE certainty rated very low across all outcomes — more rigorous RCTs needed.
+Grade certainty rated very low across all outcomes — more rigorous clinical trials needed.

 2

-Systematic review and meta-analysis of RCTs evaluating aronia consumption on lipid profile, blood pressure, and inflammation markers.
-(Rahmani, Kamalinejad, Salari, Mirjalili, Sahebkar 2019, Eur J Nutr)
+Evidence review and pooled analysis of clinical trials evaluating aronia consumption on lipid profile, blood pressure, and inflammation markers.
+(Rahmani, Kamalinejad, Salari, Mirjalili, Eur J Nutr)

-Multiple RCTs reviewed; outcomes pooled by random-effects model.
+Multiple clinical trials reviewed; outcomes pooled by random-effects model.

 Aronia consumption was associated with reductions in total cholesterol, LDL-C, and CRP.
 Effects on blood pressure and triglycerides were less consistent.
 Evidence quality varied across studies; effect sizes were modest.